How do custom shipping profiles work?

 When a client purchases an item on your website, the system looks for Shipping Profiles attached to this item (based on its Pricing Profile).

 If there are several shipping profiles available for that item, they are displayed as options, and the client can choose upon checkout.
-(A client can therefore split an order into different shipping methods).
 To offer multiple shipping options, you must create a shipping profile for each option.

 Example